binjr/binjr/README.md

 ## Contributing

-At the moment, sources that ***binjr*** can use are limited both in types and numbers, which is to be expected given that it is a fully community driven effort with a tiny number of contributors.
+At the moment, sources that ***binjr*** can use are limited both in types and numbers, which is to be expected given that it is a fully community-driven effort with a tiny number of contributors.

 The great thing about it being an open source, community driven project, though, is that should you believe that there is is a use case where ***binjr*** could be a good fit but lacks supports for a specific time-series DB or some other feature,